Grumbel/rfactortools/README.md

 Second step is running:

-    ./rfactor-to-gsc2013.py .../GameData/
+    ./rfactor-to-gsc2013.py .../GameData/ -o gsc/GameData

-This will *destructivly* convert the `GameData/` directory into GSC2013 format, `.mas` files will be overwritten with encrypted versions.
+This will convert the `GameData/` from the mod and save the results in `gsc/GameData`.

-Third step is:

-    ./imgtool.py .../GameData/

 This will rescale all the overlarge menu graphics so that they fit properly into GameStockCar2013.